Phaedra-Solutions/cursor-rules/react-native-rules.md

 - Ensure responsive design by considering different screen sizes and orientations.
 - Do not use inline styling.
 Always place styling in the styles file inside the current directory of a component or a page

-Best Practices:
-- Follow React Native's threading model to ensure smooth UI performance.
-- Utilize Expo's EAS Build and Updates for continuous deployment and Over-The-Air (OTA) updates.
-- Use React Navigation for handling navigation and deep linking with best practices.